Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 Iran fires at Gulf Arab countries and hits ship in Persian Gulf

-The UAE said it had activated air defenses twice to protect the futuristic city of Dubai from attacks, and firefighters extinguished a blaze at a tower after a drone hit.
+More drone strikes were also reported in Bahrain, Kuwait, Dubai and Saudi Arabia.

-Saudi Arabia, meanwhile, said it shot down a drone targeting the diplomatic quarter in its capital, Riyadh, and other drones in the east, including at least one trying to target its Shaybah oil field.
+U.N.
+Secretary-General António Guterres, speaking in Turkey, called for de-escalation and dialogue to end the war, saying that "as always, the most vulnerable are being hurt first and worst.”

 Melzer reported from Mitzpe Hila, Israel, Rising from Bangkok and Corder from The Hague, Netherlands.
-Associated Press writer Sally Abou AlJoud in Beirut contributed to this report.
+Associated Press writers Sally Abou AlJoud and Kareem Chehayeb in Beirut, and Jill Lawless in London, contributed to this report.